Skip to content

 project page / poster / video presentation / slides / code

-We introduce a novel temporal contrastive learning approach for unsupervised video domain adaptation, which is achieved by jointly leveraging video speed, background mixing, and target pseudo-labels.
+We introduce a novel temporal contrastive learning approach for unsupervised video domain adaptation, achieved by jointly leveraging video speed, background mixing, and target pseudo-labels.

 Aadarsh Sahoo, Rameswar Panda, Rogerio Feris, Kate Saenko, Abir Das